Published: August 7th 2012September 22nd 2011

 They were all generated by a rift of

 The glorious view from the campground

 magma which still underlies the eastern Sierra Nevada.

 As bad as gas prices are in Yosemite National Park, here they are even worse.

-These prices are so high they exceed what I paid in Crater Lake (see August 20th
+These prices are so high they exceed what I paid in Crater Lake [see A Day of Cascades

 Thankfully, I still have a descent amount remaining.

 I can’t imagine how local residents handle it.

 Lee Vining sits on the western edge of a large area called the Great Basin.

 It stretches from here across Nevada to central Utah.